zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 5. Review all the security assessments for your target database.

-    - So far, you should have two security assessments for your target database: The default assessment that was automatically generated for you by Oracle Data Safe, and the assessment that you saved earlier as My Security Assessment.
+    - So far, you should have two security assessments: The default assessment that was automatically generated for you by Oracle Data Safe, and the assessment that you saved earlier as My Security Assessment.
     - If you don't see your assessments, make sure that your compartment is selected.
     - To view assessments saved to a different compartment, select the compartment from the **Compartment** drop-down list.
     - To also list assessments that were saved to child compartments of the selected compartment, select the **Include child compartments** check box.

     ![Assessment History for a target database](images/sa-assessment-history-target.png "Assessment History for a target database")

 2. Review the number of findings for each risk level for your target database.
-Notice how the values changed over time.
+Notice how the values changed between the two assessments.

 ## Task 6: Set a baseline and generate a Comparison report for Security Assessment

 A baseline assessment shows you data for all your target databases in a selected compartment at a given point in time.
 However, because we are only dealing with one Autonomous Database in your compartment, the baseline assessment shows data for only your database.
-When you do the baseline comparison operation, Oracle Data Safe automatically compares only the assessments that pertain to your database.
+When you do a baseline comparison, Oracle Data Safe automatically compares only the assessments that pertain to your database.

 1. In the breadcrumb at the top of the page, click **Security Assessment**.